aosp-mirror/platform_system_core/init/README.md

 `copy <src> <dst>`
 > Copies a file.
 Similar to write, but useful for binary/large amounts of data.
+  Regarding to the src file, copying from symbol link file and world-writable or group-writable files are not allowed.
+  Regarding to the dst file, the default mode created is 0600 if it does not exist.
+And it will be truncated if dst file is a normal regular file and already exists.

 `domainname <name>`
 > Set the domain name.